 Psychotherapy with Individuals, Couples, Families, and Groups

 Ben has a decade of experience with counselling and psychotherapy for individuals, couples, families, and groups.
 He has worked as a couple and family therapist for Relationships Australia and co-authored a section in the text Couple Therapy about research evidence supporting couple therapy approaches.
 He has delivered individual psychotherapy across all age groups in private practice and a number of agencies including the Vietnam Veterans Counselling Service.
 In 2013 he worked as a group therapy co-facilitator for Fremantle Medicare Locals with the ATAPS program.
-Since 2007 Ben has spent the majority of his time in private psychological consulting at Brockman House (2007-2008), the Health@520 complex (2009-2013), and now at ‘Applecross Clinic’ (2013-2017), and now at Likeminds Clinic.
+Since 2007 Ben has spent the majority of his time in private psychological consulting at Brockman House (2007-2008), the Health@520 complex (2009-2013), at ‘Applecross Clinic’ (2013-2017), and now at Likeminds Clinic.

 Working with Young People